tinashediego/tinashediego/README.md

 Ability to transition between engineering, data, and product thinking

-If you're working on something exciting — whether it's full-stack software, AI/ML, data systems, or microservices.
+If you're working on something exciting, whether it's full-stack software, AI/ML, data systems, or microservices.
 I’d love to connect and collaborate.